ma1ted/metax/README.md

 Languages made to run on the Metax interpreter use TypeScript rules and syntax.

 ## Alternative operators
 Due to the nature of how operating systems work with file names and paths, it is impossible to use some characters in your language's name.
-In order to circumvent this, Metax supports some alternative characters which get replaced with their JavaScript counterparts your language is run.
+In order to circumvent this, Metax supports some alternative characters which get replaced with their JavaScript counterparts when your language is run.

 `≪` (`U+226A`, much less-than) maps to `<`; JavaScript's [*less than* operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Less_than).